Disclaimer

 7. What is the long-term track record of Managed Futures?

-Returns – For the period of January 1980 – November 2010 the Barclay CTA Index had an average annual return of 11.55 percent vs. 7.9 percent for the S&P 500.
+Returns – From January 1980 to November 2010, the Barclay CTA Index had an average annual return of 11.55 percent vs. 7.9 percent for the S&P 500.

 Correlations – During that same period, the correlation between the Barclay CTA Index and the S&P 500 was insignificant at +0.01.

-The correlation between the Barclay CTA Index and the S&P 500 was –0.12 for the period January 1997** – November 2010, which included several well-known episodes of major market turmoil.
-Looking more broadly, we see low correlations when comparing CTA performance with equity long/short funds and a general fund of funds index, as would be expected from the diverse styles employed and the wide range of products traded by CTAs.
+The correlation between the Barclay CTA Index and the S&P 500 was –0.12 for January 1997** – November 2010, which included several well-known episodes of major market turmoil.
+Looking more broadly, we see low correlations when comparing CTA performance with equity long/short funds and a general fund of funds index, as expected from the diverse styles employed and the wide range of products traded by CTAs.
 The correlation between the Barclay CTA Index and the Barclay Equity Long/Short Index was +0.03 for the January 1997 – November 2010 period and +0.13 with the Barclay Fund of Funds Index over the same period (see the accompanying table)

 Jan 1997 – Nov 2010Barclay CTA IndexS&P 500 TRBarclay Equity Long/Short IndexBarclay Fund of Funds Index

-Barclay CTA Index1-0.120.030.13
+Barclay CTA Index1.00-0.120.030.13

-S&P 500 TR-0.1210.670.59
+S&P 500 TR-0.121.000.670.59

-Barclay Equity Long/Short Index0.030.6710.88
+Barclay Equity Long/Short Index0.030.671.000.88

-Barclay Fund of Funds Index0.130.590.881
+Barclay Fund of Funds Index0.130.590.881.00

 By contrast, a high correlation is evident during the same period between the S&P 500 and two other hedge fund indices: the Barclay Equity Long/Short, +0.67, and Barclay Fund of Funds Index, +0.59.